sap-tutorials/Tutorials/tutorials/btp-sdm-gwi-crossdomain-mapping/btp-sdm-gwi-crossdomain-mapping.md

 ---
 title: Manage Cross-Domain Mapping
-description: The steps mentioned in the tutorials are required if the domain of your email account and Google Workspace is different.
-In such cases, we need to map your system user account to the Google Workspace domain.
-For example, if you're using the domain abc.com (jhon.thane1@abc.com) and have a Google Workspace account with the domain abcworkspace.com (jhon.thane1@abcworkspace.com), you need to maintain cross-domain mapping.
+description: The steps mentioned in the tutorials are required if the domain of your email account and Google Workspace account is different.
 auto_validation: true
 time: 5
 tags: [ tutorial>beginner, software-product>sap-business-technology-platform, topic>Cloud, software-product>sap-document-management-service]